quantumopticslkb/doclkb-deprecated/content/en/StartingPackage/General.md

 - Object of mission (Objet)

-- Departure time (Départ de Paris)
+- Departure and arrival time (Départ de Paris): This should be the time you leave or arrive home

-- Transportation fees ()
+- Transportation fees
     plane tickets/ train tickets :  Bon de transport (through SIMBAD...) bus/metro/taxi tickets: Keep all the receipts for refunding

-- Registration fee
+- Registration fee (Frais d’inscription)

 - Meals